rfay/git-bisect-example/README.md

 2. `ddev config --php-version=8.3` (Gets current default DDEV PHP, 8.3.23 as of 7/2024)
 3. `ddev composer install`
 4. `ddev launch` will fail with `Your PHP installation is too old`
+5. `ddev config --php-version=8.4` and `ddev restart` and try again.
+It works.
+6. Set it back with `ddev config --php-version=8.3` and `ddev restart`.

-You know that Drupal 11 installed fine with PHP 8.3.23 in version 11.2.0, but it doesn't with the current version here.
+You know that Drupal 11.2.0 installed fine with any PHP 8.3, but it doesn't with the current version here.

 Use `git bisect` to find out what went wrong.